FREQUENTLY ASKED QUESTIONS - U.S. SALES TAX

 PLEASE NOTE - Lightning Source is the Ingram business entity that supports the IngramSpark service.
-IngramSpark and Lightning Source are one and the same for purposes of the FAQs.
+IngramSpark and Lightning Source are one and the same for purposes of this FAQ.

 Q: How Does U.S. Sales Tax Affect Me?